Sonata-Sonatina Festival

 2. Go to Account Settings and verify your mailing address and phone number.

-4. When registration opens, the 2025 Sonata-Sonatina Festival will appear in your Active Events list.
-From the SSF event dashboard, you may begin registering students at any time before the registration deadline.
+4. Once registration opens, the 2025 Sonata-Sonatina Festival will appear in your Active Events list.
+From the event dashboard, click Register next to a student’s name and submit the registration form.

-If you need help setting up your Member Portal account for the first time, visit the Member Portal How-Tos page for step-by-step instructions.
+If you’re setting up your Member Portal account for the first time, visit the Member Portal How-Tos page for step-by-step instructions.

 For Non-Members

-Piano teachers who are not members of NSMTA are invited to enter students in the NSMTA Sonata-Sonatina Festival.
+Piano teachers who are not members of NSMTA are welcome to enter students in the Sonata-Sonatina Festival.

 See Festival Rules and Requirements for more information.